 - Requires Audit: Making sure that everything is on point will require audit sessions.
 This consumes a lot of time and undermines the overall blockchain experience.

 Cryptocurrencies back up this type of stable token.
 Popular cryptocurrencies such as Ethereum or Bitcoin, which happens to have a lot of market value are used here.
 Usually, these coins aren’t backed up by a single crypto, but rather a mix of different cryptocurrencies.
 This structure prevents any volatility risks.

 If you use only single crypto to back up this stablecoin price, then the primary goal of stablecoin becomes void.
 It would just be a coin backed up by another coin, which makes this unnecessary, to begin with.

-However, if this stablecoin price is backed up a mixture of cryptocurrencies then even if one of the cryptocurrency has a massive price fall, other currencies can back up that fall.
+However, if this stablecoin price is backed up by a mixture of cryptocurrencies then even if one of the cryptocurrencies has a massive price fall, other currencies can back up that fall.
 This system does work and ensures a stable value for the tokens.

-Cryptocurrencies are greatly volatile assets, so investing in only single one is highly risky.
+Cryptocurrencies are greatly volatile assets, so investing in only a single one is highly risky.

 A most common scene for these types of stablecoins is when users stake their coins in a smart contract and then later creates a fixed ratio of stablecoins.

 In this one, the user will lock their base cryptocurrencies and then based on that the stablecoin will get created.
 After the creation, all of them would be sent to the users’ wallet.
 Even in many cases, you would see that this category of stablecoin price will let users get a loan from the smart contract.

 They will lock up the collateral and use that to pay off any kind of debt if the value of stablecoin price decreases somehow.
 The user would set a withdrawer level and if a sudden crash happens and it comes close to that level, the collateral will automatically liquidate.